uditac/Nodejsproject/README.md

 This project contains a small Node web server and small React Native app.

-These two projects illustrate the technology we work with and can be used for familiarization and be used as a sandbox to play around with.
+These two projects illustrate the technology I want to work with.

 Both web server and mobile app uses the [TypeScript language](https://www.typescriptlang.org).